FlavScents AInsights Entry for Silphiperfola-5,7(14)-diene (CAS: 210637-49-3)

 - Oral Exposure: Data not found; typical industry practice suggests low usage levels minimize risk.

-- Inhalation Exposure: Volatility suggests potential for inhalation exposure, but no specific occupational hazards reported.
+- Inhalation Exposure: Volatility suggests potential for inhalation exposure, but no specific occupational hazards identified.

 Citation hooks: EFSA; FEMA; PubChem; toxicology literature